mattva01/schooltool/src/schooltool/requirement/README.txt

    interface.

  - ``value``
-   The value is a data structure that represents a valid grade for the given score system.
+   The value is a data structure that represents a valid score for the given score system.

  - ``evaluator``
    The evaluator should be an object reference that represents the principal making the evaluation.
 This will usually be a ``Person`` instance.

-For example, we would like to grade the student's skill for writing iterators in the programming class.
+For example, we would like to score the student's skill for writing iterators in the programming class.

   >>> from schooltool.requirement import evaluation